no13bus/redispapa/README.md

 ## Project Details
+- we do not use any database to store the redis information, we store the data in the memory.
 - we use flask to start serveral threads which is equal to your redis server amount，and then send infomation to the front-end at regular time by socket.io.
 - we use angular to render the front-end。angular will get the data from socket.io and then render the templates with highchart-ng and ngSocketIO.
 - the good part of angular is two way bindings, when you change the redis server ip in the front-end select element, you will get a new front-end immediately.